VisLab/EEG-HDF5-Tools/java/README.md

 }
 ```

-#Running
-Running a program that depends on the HDF5 libraries and jars involves modifying
-Java's classpath and native library path.
+#Compiling and Running
+`jhdf5` simplifies the run process compared to the HDF Group's Java library.
+However, Java's CLASSPATH still has to be modified.

+*Note: The following commands assume that `Hdf5Struct.jar` is in the working directory.*

-To compile a file, run
+To compile a program, run

     javac -cp .:Hdf5Struct.jar <file.java>

 And to run the program, run

-    java -cp ".:Hdf5Struct.jar:<path-to-HDF5View-jars>/*" -Djava.library.path=<path-to-HDF5View-libs>" <file>
+    java -cp ".:Hdf5Struct.jar:<path-to-jhdf5>/lib/batteries_included/*" <file>